JREAM/ubuntu-cheatsheet/README.md

 ### Ubuntu Infinite Login
 When you try to login to Ubuntu and it relogs you back into the login screen, this is an infinite loop.
 The only way I was able to fix it depsite all the guides was combining a few of these together for Ubuntu 16.04.

+If you are using Gnome as I do, I would jump down to the **Apt Auto Remove Problem** in the list.

 The first step is to login to a terminal.

 ```